Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 mainly tied with [`mypy`](https://mypy-lang.org/).
 In this article, I will go briefly over the current state of the Django typing ecosystem and provide a hopefully viable alternative to the current `mypy` plugin.

+TL;DR: [`django-autotyping`](https://github.com/Viicos/django-autotyping/) creates custom stubs
+for your application, providing a reliable alternative to the Django mypy plugin and enhancing the Django development experience.

 # The current state of Django typing